 In September 2020, a group of descendants of people interred a private cemetery in Hidalgo County, Texas, also sued Southwest Valley Construction, alleging that the border wall project would leave the cemetery in a “no man’s land” inaccessible to mourners and that construction activity had caused graves to sink “due to excessive physical shaking movements and vibrations caused by the heavy machinery.”
 A temporary restraining order blocking wall construction was granted by a judge and a settlement was later reached reimbursing the family for damage to the cemetery.

-While CBP Commissioner Rodney Scott told a reporter earlier this month that the agency would be prioritizing road upgrades in the national park, the hefty price tag represents an unprecedented investment in park infrastructure—after a $22.6 million construction project in the Chisos Basin was canceled with little explanation in April, the largest outstanding contract in the park is a $17.9 million water system overhaul, both figures closer in price to just a single mile of border wall.
+While CBP Commissioner Rodney Scott told a reporter earlier this month that the agency would be prioritizing road upgrades in the national park, the hefty price tag represents an unprecedented investment in park infrastructure—after a $22.6 million construction project in the Chisos Basin was cancelled with little explanation in April, the largest outstanding contract in the park is a $17.9 million water system overhaul, both figures closer in price to just a single mile of border wall.
 The wall project in Big Bend National Park alone is slated to cost just under half of the 2025 operating budget for the entire National Park Service, which rang in at $3.337 billion.

 Southwest Valley Constructors did not respond to a request for comment for this story.